 Neural networks are well-suited to identifying non-linear patterns, where there isn’t a one-to-one relationship between the input and the output.
 The networks identify patterns between combinations of inputs and a given output.

-As seen, lots of tasks today are getting delivered to intelligent machines.
+As can be seen, lots of tasks today are getting delivered to intelligent machines.
 Most of those machines are created to perform one specific automated task.
-Even though machines are quicker, more precise.
-There are still things that are inaccessible for machines like creativity, feeling and understanding emotions, using common sense to solve new problems.
+Even though machines are quicker, more precise, there are still things that are inaccessible like creativity, feeling and understanding emotions, and using common sense to solve new problems.
 Even with multiple tech advances, humans remain the masters of these three skills, likely for a long time.